 âWe need to teach people to go into their backyards, that real healing is all around us.â â Margi Flint

-“…I just try to live every day as if I’ve deliberately come back to this one day, to enjoy it, as if it was the full final day of my extraordinary, ordinary life.” -Tim, About Time
+“…I just try to live every day as if I’ve deliberately come back to this one day, to enjoy it, as if it was the full final day of my extraordinary, ordinary life.”

 They who sing through the summer must dance in the winter.